-Activities such as painting, drawing, dancing, photography, and woodworking all help to put your mind into a meditative state, which in turn improves dopamine levels.
+Activities such as painting, drawing, dancing, photography, and woodworking all help to put your mind into a meditative state, which in turn increases dopamine levels naturally.

-Somewhat surprisingly, music is also a great way to improve dopamine levels (7).
+Somewhat surprisingly, music is also a great way to increase dopamine levels (7).

 Dopamine levels improve during moments of anticipation (which is the main reason why anticipation is often better than the real thing).

 When you listen to your favorite song, your brain is anticipating the parts your particularly like (such as the chorus).
 This releases dopamine.

 6: Boost dopamine levels by learning new things